LUMII-Syslab/ca-scripts/README.md

   * **Deploy** the generated `ca.truststore` file when Java trust store file is needed.

   * **Deploy** the generated `ca.crt` file when a PEM file is needed.
 For example, this file can be used to  configure HAProxy to authenticate clients signed by our CA.
 * `ca_renew.sh` re-generates the CA root key pair and its self-signed CA certificate.
 This script has to be called when the previous CA key pair is about to expire.
 * `new_server_key.sh` generates and signs (by our CA) a server certificate.
-The first four arguments specify the CA name, the openssl configuration file (e.g., `server.cnf` ), the certificate expiration time (in days), and the destination .pem file to deploy/install at your web server or proxy.
+The first three arguments specify:
+  * the CA name,
+  * the server name (no spaces or special symbols, please!), which is the subdirectory name, where we will put the generated certs/keys;
+  * the openssl configuration file (e.g., `server.cnf` ).
-  * The destination .pem file will contain both the server private key and the signed certificate.
-Configure your server/proxy to use that file and restart the server/proxy.
+> **Deploy** the generated `server.pem` file to your server/proxy.
+That file contains both the server private key and the signed certificate.
+Don't forget to restart the server/proxy.

 * `new_client_key.sh` generates and signs (by our CA) a client certificate.
+Each user should have their own client key and certificate.
+The first three arguments specify:
-The first three arguments specify the CA name, the user name (no spaces or special symbols, please!) and the certificate expiration time (in days).
-Each user should have their own client certificate.
+  * the CA name,
+  * the user name (no spaces or special symbols, please!),  which is the subdirectory name, where we will put the generated certs/keys;
+  * the openssl configuration file (e.g., `client.cnf` ).
-  * **Deploy** the `token.keystore` file (containing the client private key and its signed certificate) when a Java key store file is needed.
+> **Deploy** the `token.keystore` file (containing the client private key and its signed certificate) when a Java key store file is needed.
-  * **Deploy** the `client.key` and `client.crt` files (containing the client private key and its signed certificate) when PEM files are needed.
+> **Deploy** the `client.key` and `client.crt` files (containing the client private key and its signed certificate) when PEM files are needed.

+* `sign_client_csr.sh` signs a CSR (certificate signing request) provided by a 3rd party for signing client certificates, when we do not own the private key.
+The first two arguments specify:
+  * the CA name,
+  * the CSR file (usually, with the .csr or .pem extension).

+> **Deploy** the corresponding generated .crt file to your client.